ThrunGroup/FastForest/README.md

   - `experiments/scaling_exps` contains the scripts (`investigate_scaling.py` and `make_scaling_plot.py`) to reproduce Appendix Figure 1 in Appendix 2
 - the `tests` subdirectory tests that we wrote to verify the correctness of our implementations
   - `tests/feature_importance_tests.py` is also used to regenerate the results in Table 5
+    -  You can reproduce the results for just Table 5 by running `tests/feature_importance_tests.py`.
+The results will be stored in the first 4 lines of `tests/stat_test_stability_log/reproduce_stability.csv` file.
 - the `utils` directory contains helper code for training forest-based models
   - `utils/solvers.py` includes the core implementation of MABSplit in the `solve_mab()` function

 # Reproduce the tables
-- To reproduce the results in all the tables, and to reproduce the figure in Appendix 2, run `repro_script.sh`
+- To reproduce the results in all the tables, and to reproduce the figure in Appendix 2, please run `repro_script.sh`.
+This may take many hours.

-  - For table 5: the new results are stored in the first 4 lines of `tests\stat_test stability_log\reproduce_stability.csv` file.
-You can reproduce the results for just Table 5 by running `tests\
-    feature_importance_tests.py`.